gofr-dev/gofr/docs/advanced-guide/handling-file/page.md

 By default, local file-store is initialised and user can access it from the context.

 Gofr also supports FTP file-store.
-The file-store can be initialised by FTP as follows:
+The file-store can be initialised with FTP as follows:

 ### FTP file-store
 ```go